bio-phys/aimmd/README.md

 ```
 conda install -n arcd tensorflow keras -c defaults
 ```
-or if you happen to own a compatible GPU
+or if you happen to own a compatible GPU (choose a CUDA version compatible to your system driver)
 ```
-conda install -n arcd tensorflow-gpu keras -c defaults
+conda install -n arcd tensorflow-gpu keras cudatoolkit=8.0 -c defaults
 ```
 To be able to save keras models you will need to install h5py [highly recommended anyway ;)]
 ```